 The Graduate Certificate in Actuarial Science is a one-year program.
 It is designed for students interested in a career in risk management.
 Students take courses that prepare them to take several Society of Actuaries (SOA) professional exams (Exam P, Exam FM, Exam MLC).
 The program also offers courses for Validation by Education Experience (VEE) credit.
 Students must consult with their Academic Advisor prior to registration.

-- Hold at least a four year undergraduate degree or equivalent degree from a college or university of recognized standing and meet the requirements for regular admission to the College of Graduate Studies.
+- Applicants must hold at least a four year undergraduate degree or equivalent degree from a college or university of recognized standing.

 - Required Courses (6-7 hours)

 - Choose at least two Exam prep courses

 - ACT 539 Probability Foundations of Actuarial Science 3(3-0)

 - ACT 540 Mathematical Theory of Interest 4(4-0)